 In October 2015, the T. Rowe Price College Savings Plan received recognition from Morningstar as one of the best 529 plans in the country.
 The T. Rowe Price College Savings Plan was one of only four plans to receive the "Gold" rating in 2015, 2014, 2013, and 2012.

 According to Morningstar's 2015 report, plans with a "Gold" rating "stand out because of generally attractive investment lineups, well-resourced asset-allocation teams, capable oversight, and competitive fees."
 The report goes on to mention, "Gold-rated plans represent some of the best options available to college savers."

-Start saving now with a T. Rowe Price College Savings Plan to help make your child's college dreams come true.
+Start saving now for college expenses with the T. Rowe Price College Savings Plan.
+It is a decision that can help you achieve your college savings goals.

 Analyst Ratings are subjective in nature and should not be used as the sole basis for investment decisions.
 Analyst Ratings are based on Morningstar analysts' current expectations about future events and therefore involve unknown risks and uncertainties that may cause Morningstar's expectations not to occur or to differ significantly from what was expected.
 Morningstar does not represent its Analyst Ratings to be guarantees.